noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 Excluding these steps, constructor function call is executed identically to a regular private function.

 > Under this design, if a public constructor is desired, one must create a private constructor function that then calls a public function.
-This could be abstracted away by the Noir++ compiler.
+This could be abstracted away by the aztec-nargo compiler.

 **Q: why can't deployments be part of the public fn callstack?**